madztheo/noir-react-native-starter/README.md

 You will notice Honk is substantially faster than UltraPlonk, and uses less memory than UltraPlonk.
 However, it is still in development and there is no fully working on-chain verifier for it at the moment.

-## Noir version currently supported
+## Latest supported version of Noir

-The current version of Noir supported by the app is 0.30.0
+The latest supported version of Noir is 0.32.0